Enneagram Type 2: "The Helper" - Masters of Empathy & Connection

 2 Helper, Giver Flattery Freedom, Will Freedom Being unlovable To feel worthy of love Deny own needs, manipulation Pride Humility 8 4

-đŸ’Ș The Superpowers of a Type 2
+The Three Distinct Expressions of Type 2

 Type 2 individuals possess remarkable capacities that make them invaluable in both personal relationships and professional contexts: